AiahBiango/PLP-PYTHON-DJANGO-MAY-2024-COHORT-V/README.md

-This is a simple python file called uer_input.py that takes promts a user to input their name and print greet them on the terminal.
+my_list is a Python list and some basic manipulations